zilishen/documentation/content/includes/nap-waf/how-to/bidirectional-configuration.md

 #### Enabling the gRPC Protection for Bidirectional Streaming

 For enabling the gRPC capability, an HTTP/2 server definition needs to be applied with the `grpc_pass` location in the `nginx.conf` file.
 In addition, the `app_protect_policy_file` directive points to a policy specific to gRPC.
-All the gRPC messages will be logged in Security Log under the `log_grpc_all` file.
+All the gRPC messages will be logged in Security Log under the `log_grpc_all.json` file.
 For more details on how these requests are handled in gRPC, refer to the [gRPC Logging](#grpc-logging) section.

 ```nginx
 user nginx;